Exact Reduction of the Generalized Lotka-Volterra Equations via Integral and Algebraic Substitutions: Exact dimension reduction

-Now, substituting $\bm{y_S^{1:S-1}}$ into \ref{eq:S} yields
+Now, substituting $\bm{y_\beta^{1:\beta-1}}$ into \ref{eq:S} yields

-And finally, substituting $\bm{\chi_{S}^{1:S-1}}$ back into the first $S-1$ equations:
+And finally, substituting $\bm{\chi_{\beta}^{1:\beta-1}}$ back into the first $\beta-1$ equations:

-Thus the set of $S$ ODEs is reduced to $S-1$ without loss of information.
+Thus the set of $\beta$ ODEs is reduced to $\beta-1$ without loss of information. \end{proof}

-Ideally, the above process would extend to larger systems, \emph{i.e.,} reduce without loss of information a GLV system of $S$ equations to any $s$, where $s <S$.
-In general, however, this is not possible because of the coupledness, or ``entanglement'' that occurs between the species in the reduced set via the introduced $\bm{y}$ and/or $\bm{\chi}$ variables.
-To see this, consider the case of $S=3$, $s=1$.
-With both the memory and algebraic methods, the model cannot be exactly reduced.
-I show why here for the memory method.
+In general, a system of GLV equations is not ($\beta, \alpha$)-reducible because of the coupled-ness, or ``entanglement'' that occurs between the species in the reduced set via the introduced $\bm{y}$ and/or $\bm{\chi}$ variables.
+To see this, consider the case of $\beta=3$, $\alpha=1$.
+With both the integral and algebraic methods, the model cannot be exactly reduced, unless one of the coefficients is zero, thereby breaking the entanglement.